Kootenay breweries pour their hearts into their craft-beer creations

 Where: 343 Front St., Kaslo, B.C.

 Good to know: The Angry Hen Brewery Company has a tasting room and patio, with the option of eight different beers on tap.
-There is more information and many great reviews on its Facebook page.
+Thanks to partnerships with local farmers, the company uses local fruit sources for their seasonal speciality brews.

 Where: 2155 Oak Dr., Revelstoke, B.C.